-The machine (shown in Figure 1) interacts with the user via an integrated touchscreen LCD display.
-It authenticates voters and election officials using a motorized smart card reader, which pulls in cards after they are inserted and ejects them when commanded by software.
-On the right side of the machine is a headphone jack and keypad port for use by voters with disabilities, and a small metal door with a lightweight lock of a variety commonly used in desk drawers and file cabinets.
-Behind this door is the machine's power switch, a keyboard port, and two PC Card slots, one containing a removable flash memory card and the other optionally containing a modem card used to transfer ballot definitions and election results.
+are inserted and ejects them when commanded by software.
+On the right side of the machine is a headphone jack and keypad port for use by people with disabilities, and a small metal door with a lightweight lock of a variety commonly used in ordinary desk drawers and file cabinets.
+Behind this door is the machine's power switch, a keyboard port, and two PC Card slots, one containing a removable flash memory card and the other containing a modem card used to transfer ballot definitions and election results.
 The machine is also equipped with a small thermal roll printer for printing records of initial and final vote tallies.

-Internally, the machine's hardware closely resembles that of a laptop PC or a Windows CE hand-held device.
-The motherboard, shown in Figure 2, includes a 133 MHz SH-3 RISC processor, 32 MB of RAM, and 16 MB of flash storage.
+Internally, the machine's hardware strongly resembles that of a laptop PC or a Windows CE hand-held device.
+The motherboard, described in detail in Figure 1, includes a 133 MHz SH-3 RISC processor, 32 MB of RAM, and 16 MB of flash storage.
 The machine's power supply can switch to a built-in rechargeable battery in case power is interrupted.

 In normal operation, when the machine is switched on, it loads a small bootloader program from its on-board flash memory.
-The bootloader loads the operating system- Windows CE 3.0-from flash, and then Windows starts the Diebold BallotStation application, which runs the election.
-Unfortunately, the design allows an attacker with physical access to the inside of the machine's case to force it to run code of her choice [29].
+The bootloader loads the operating system-Windows CE 3.0-from flash, and then Windows starts the Diebold BallotStation application, which runs the election.
+Unfortunately, the design of the machine allows an attacker with physical access to the inside of the machine's case to force it to run code of her choice [23].

 A set of two switches and two jumpers on the motherboard controls the source of the bootloader code that the machine runs when it starts.
-On reset, the processor begins executing at address 0xA0000000.
+On reset, the processor begins executing code starting at address 0xA0000000.
 The switches and jumpers control which of three storage devices-the on-board flash memory, an EPROM chip in a socket on the board, or a proprietary flash memory module in the "ext flash" slot-is mapped into that address range.
-A table printed on the board lists the switch and jumper configurations for selecting these devices.
+A table printed on the motherboard lists the switch and jumper configurations for selecting these devices.
 The capability to boot from a removable EPROM or flash module is useful for initializing the on-board flash when the machine is new or for restoring the on-board flash's state if it gets corrupted, but, as we discussed in Section 2, it could also be used by an attacker to install malicious code.